aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_stochastic-procedures-and-functions/gmp_stochastic_getrepresentativescenario.rst

 .. seealso::

+    - :aimms:func:`GMP::Instance::GenerateStochasticProgram`.
+    - :aimms:func:`GMP::Stochastic::GetRelativeWeight`.
-    The routines :aimms:func:`GMP::Instance::GenerateStochasticProgram` and :aimms:func:`GMP::Stochastic::GetRelativeWeight`.
-See :doc:`optimization-modeling-components/robust-optimization/basic-concepts` of the Language
-    Reference for more details on scenario tree, scenarios and stages.
+    - See :doc:`optimization-modeling-components/robust-optimization/basic-concepts` of the Language Reference for more details on scenario tree, scenarios and stages.